willmchristensen/collab-practice/README.md

 ![El Cap is beautiful](/img/elCap.jpg "El Cap")

+This image will take you to the source.
 [![El Cap is beautiful](/img/elCap.jpg "El Cap")](https://unsplash.com/photos/_rLDh9IFHf8)

 * apparrently an asterisk is alsoa  bullet in an unordered list